When I was at school, I got into coding because of a love of games. I wanted to make my own!

 My first games, Tato Plato.
 You are an intergalactic potato shooting other intergalactic potatoes with lasers.
 I basically just re-skinned someone elses game, but of course I boasted to my friends that I'd made it all myself 😂

 One of my next games was called Buzz, this was my first big project.
 I spent hours on end after school perfecting the graphics and experimenting and learning about coding.
 You're a bee with grenades and a machine gun, tasked with protecting your hive from baddie bees attacking you with an array of blades, knives, scimitars and other such weaponry.

 After building a few half decent games, I realised there was some money in this business.
 So I started hiring game designers and finding sponsors for my games.
 I started by charging sponsors in the range of $1-2k, which was big money for a school kid barely out of his nappies 🤑

 I made a pixel art game where you're a "always-smiling-circular-ice-cube" that must roll and jump it's way through mazes.

 And followed up with a action packed game where your hero has a giant fist, ready to punch the lights out of anything and everything.

 My most successful game was a war game.
 I coded and made the graphics myself.
 It received over 20 million plays back in it's heyday, across all the various game portals.
 I sold it for $10k and got easily $5k from advertising revenue.
 I was over the moon, and remember running frantically down the stairs to tell my mum the good news when it sold 🌝

-My last game, and also by far my most ambition game was a sequel to Snipedown.
+My last game, and also by far my most ambitios game was a sequel to Snipedown.
 It had 3 bosses, loads of enemies, upgrades, easter-eggs, a gripping plot!
-But unfortunately by the time I finished this game, mobile had exploded onto the scene and the Flash game market was dried up.
+But unfortunately by the time I finished this game, mobile had exploded onto the scene, and the Flash game market dried up.
 A powerful lesson on the importance of timing.